johnmeade/sim-shim-js/README.md

 SimShim will figure the rest out.
 There are many customizable options, check out `/examples/api-overview.js` if you want a quick reference to them.

-**Try it out and see examples at http://codemaker1999.github.io/sim-shim-js**

 Notes and Tips
 ---------------